k2view-academy/K2View-Academy/articles/04_fabric_studio/11_fabric_studio_exporting_and_importing a_fabric_project.md

     ![image](images/04_11_02%20LU%20file%E2%80%99s%20name.png)

-3. A confirmation window opens, asking you whether you want to:\
+3. A confirmation message appears in a pop-up window, asking you whether you want to:\
     a.
 Overwrite the specific file.\
     b.
 Overwrite all the conflicting files in the import package.\
     c.
 Decline the overwrite of the specific file.\